alcatrazEscapee/Epsilon/README.md

 final IntValue intValue = builder.comment("An example integer value").define("intValue", 5);

-// push() and pop() groups config options into categories. builder.push("category");
+// push() and pop() groups config options into categories.
+// comment() can be used to add comments directly to categories builder.push("category");

 // This value is grouped under the category 'category'